Clayface: release date, cast, plot, and everything else we know about the DC Universe horror movie

 • Eddie Marsan as TBC

 Harries, who some might recognize from the 2024 Doctor Who episode 'Dot and Bubble', is the movie's lead.
-Announcing his hiring in mid-June, Gunn revealed he and fellow DC Studios co-chief Peter Safran "were blown away" by Harries' audition for Clayface's title role.
+Announcing his hiring last June, Gunn revealed he and Safran "were blown away" by Harries' audition for Clayface's title role.

 As for which version of the character Harries is playing, that'll be Matt Hagen.
-First appearing in 'Detective Comics #298' in December 1961, Hagen is the second individual to assume the supervillain's name and physiology after Basil Karlo, who made his DC Comics debut in 'Detective Comics #40' in December 1940.
+First appearing in 'Detective Comics #298' in December 1961, Hagen is the second individual to assume the supervillain's name and physiology after Basil Karlo.
+The latter made his DC Comics debut in 'Detective Comics #40' in December 1940.

 In the source material, Hagen is a treasure hunter who transforms into the monstrous shapeshifter after coming into contact with a pool of radioactive protoplasm.
-However, in the DCU, Hagen is an actor who, if rumors are to be believed, will undergo an experimental procedure and get turned into an individual made of clay.
+However, in the DCU, Hagen is an actor who, according to online rumors, will undergo an experimental procedure and get turned into an individual made of clay.

-Ackie, who'll play a scientist called Caitlin Bates (according to The Hollywood Reporter (THR), could be behind Hagen's transmutation.
+Ackie, who's expected to play a scientist called Caitlin Bates (according to The Hollywood Reporter (THR), could be behind Hagen's transmutation.
 THR has also claimed Minghella is playing a police detective named John, who becomes embroiled in an investigation involving Hagen.
 Both stars have been spotted on the film's set in Liverpool, so they're all but confirmed to feature.

 Marsan has also been seen shooting scenes in Liverpool.
-Based on footage uploaded to X/Twitter (see above), it seems that Marsan was seen sporting an identical set of clothes to those worn by Harries, so he could be one of Hagen's shapeshifting human disguises.
-However, industry insider Apocalyptic Horseman has suggested Marsan is Hagen's manager, so the jury is still out on Marsan's mystery role.
+Based on footage uploaded to X/Twitter (see above), Marsan was seen sporting an identical set of clothes to those worn by Harries, so he could be one of Hagen's shapeshifting human disguises.
+However, reliable scooper Apocalyptic Horseman has suggested Marsan is Hagen's manager, so the jury is still out on Marsan's mystery role.

-However, while the DCU's Batman has been teased in other projects, including episode 6 of Creature Commandos, 2025's Superman movie, and episode 1 of Peacemaker season 2, an actor hasn't yet been hired to play Bruce Wayne and his vigilante alter ego.
-So, unless Batman only appears in silhouette form, which he did in Creature Commandos episode 6, it's incredibly unlikely he'll be involved.
+However, while the DCU's Batman has been teased in other projects, including episode 6 of Creature Commandos, last year's Superman movie, and episode 1 of Peacemaker season 2, an actor hasn't yet been picked to play Bruce Wayne and his vigilante alter ego.
+Unless Batman only appears in silhouette form, which he did in Creature Commandos episode 6, then, he's unlikely to be involved.

 Clayface story speculation